Android Wireless Debugging

 tip

-Check devices connected to ADB by running adb devices.
+Check which devices are connected to ADB by running adb devices.

 Terminal 3